kontent-ai/management-sdk-net/README.md

 ### User identifier

-The SDK also suports endpoints that require either user ID or email. _UserIdentifier_ object represents identification of an user.
+The SDK also supports endpoints that require either user ID or email. _UserIdentifier_ object represents identification of an user.
 See following example for more detail.

 ```csharp
 UserIdentifier identifier = UserIdentifier.ById("usr_0vKjTCH2TkO687K3y3bKNS");